1 Day in Matera

 One second you’re walking in the new city and the next you’ve entered a whole other world.
 The ancient architecture, the cave dwellings, views at every turn, and less touristy feel made it one of our absolute favorite spots during our two week Italy trip and we had a goofy smile on the entire day!

-We spent 1 day in Matera and felt like we were able to explore so much of the city and learn tons of history.
-While we could’ve spent more time there just wandering around or exploring the surrounding area, if you’re short on time, 1 day in Matera is perfect!
+We spent one day in Matera and felt like we were able to explore so much of the city and learn tons of history.
+While we could’ve spent more time there just wandering around or exploring the surrounding area, if you’re short on time, one day in Matera is perfect!

 PS: For more Italy ideas, watch our Italy vlog series and check out the rest of our Italy guides: